 Is there a direct train from Amsterdam to Brussels?

-If you plan to spend one whole day in Brussels, the train is a better option.
+The train is a better option if you plan to spend one whole day in Brussels.
 For a half-day trip, a car is better.

 Hunting for a parking spot is a Herculean task in Brussels during the tourist season.